 - Challenger Layoffs: A huge jump in the planned layoffs.
-The Challenger reported 262,649 jobs cuts which is a dramatic increase from the last report (170,219).
-There was no impact to mortgage rates after the report came out.
+The Challenger reported 262,649 job cuts which is a dramatic increase from the last report (170,219).
+There was no impact on mortgage rates after the report came out.

 Wednesday – August 5th:

 - Mortgage Market Index: Last week the Mortgage Market Index (MMI) came in at 841.9 and this week it came in at 798.8.
 There was no impact to mortgage rates post report.

 - ADP Employment Report: Last month the ADP Employment report came in at 2,369,000 jobs created and this month investors and analysts are expecting the report to show 1,500,000 jobs created.
 However just because the market was expecting a good jobs report doesn’t mean it’s going to happen.
 This morning the report came out and showed only 167,000 jobs created.
 A big disappointment which is a positive for mortgage rates however that wasn’t the case today.

 - ISM Non-Manufacturing PMI: Expectations are for the report to come in at 66.0 and the report came in at 67.2.